WesleyMaciel2510/Kotlin_Timer/README.md

-# Countdown Timer App ⏳
+# Kotlin Timer App ⏳

 This Android application allows users to set a countdown timer and manage its operations (start, stop, reset).
 It's built using Kotlin and integrates Material Design components for a modern UI.